opendistro/for-elasticsearch-docs/docs/install/rpm.md

 # RPM package

-Installing and running Open Distro for Elasticsearch from an RPM package is a more manual process than the Docker image.
+Installing and running Open Distro from an RPM package is a more manual process than the Docker image.
 We recommend CentOS 7 and Amazon Linux 2, but any RPM-based distribution that uses [systemd](https://en.wikipedia.org/wiki/Systemd) should work.
 These steps assume you're using CentOS 7.

 1. Create the repository file: